fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 There are no more "yearly versions" of the course, the course is open all the time.
 Each part is updated once or twice per year.
 Updates are mostly minor: library versions are updated and text clarity is improved.
 However, there might also be some bigger changes.

-Despite changes <i>all the submitted exercises remain valid</i>, and the course can be continued without being bothered about updates.
+Despite changes *all the submitted exercises remain valid*, and the course can be continued without being bothered about updates.
 Also, the policy for getting certificates, university credits etc. shall remain the same no matter what happens.

 Recent major changes